 - Individual seating for each learning team member

 - A desk or flat surface writing area for each student.

 - A quiet area with no ambient noise, such as loud music.

 - Adequately controlled temperature to allow for the comfort of each student.

 - Internet and phone service to allow students to access the university's library services.

 - Adequate restroom facilities.

 - Adequate parking.

 - Accessibility for all students.

-- Consistent with facilitating learning objectives of the specific course.
+- Ability to facilitate learning objectives of the specific course.